 I have been analyzing different kinds of websites with Google Analytics, and have never seen a case where there were more Android users than iOS users.
-Usually, more than 60% of mobile traffic is from iOS users and less than 40% is Android users.
+Usually, more than 60% of mobile traffic is from iOS users and less than 40% is from Android users.
 Because the data provided by NTT and Statcounter says “it’s almost half” or “iOS is far greater,” and because I have seen websites with more than 60% iOS users, I generally recommend iOS first on mobile to be safe.

 As a web developer or web marketer, you want to make sure that your website won’t look buggy – but it happens sometimes, depending on the browser.
 Is there anything we should consider when choosing a browser?
 Well, be careful with Internet Explorer.

 Chrome and Safari are the most popular browsers in Japan.
 However, Internet Explorer, Microsoft Edge, and Firefox are also quite popular.
 The stats from Statcounter show that Chrome and Safari are the most popular browsers in Japan – you can see IE, Firefox, and Edge Legacy trail far behind.